 Media will break down through repeated impacts on the part.
 The worn media will then dribble out the overflow.
 As a rough guide the machines consume approximately 1kg of media per blasting hour.

-Especially when using a glass bead, a little more shine can be achieved after blasting simply by letting the slurry from the pump alone wash over the part for a minute or two.
+Run the slurry without compressed air after blasting.
+A little more shine can be achieved simply by letting the slurry from the pump alone wash over the part for a minute or two.
+Especially so when using glass bead.
 In fact, if you have a soft material, such as aluminium, that is already in good condition, a nice finish is possible with slurry alone

-Keep the filter clean
+5. Keep the filter clean

-In a 3phase setup it only takes the swapping of two wires in a factory power supply to have all your machinery motors running the opposite direction.
+In a 3-phase setup it only takes the swapping of two wires in a factory power supply to have all your machinery motors running the opposite direction.
 These machines are polarity sensitive.
 They will still blast, but with less efficiency as the slurry is being pushed the wrong way.
 Looking down at the motor from above, the motor fan should be spinning in a clockwise direction.

-Replace air-jets and nozzles when they wear.
+9. Replace air-jets and nozzles when they wear

 When these eventually wear, the machine will lose efficiency.
 Keep up with the maintenance schedule.
 They are robust machines but like every tool in your workshop, optimal efficiency is achieved by looking after your gear.